 Grand Opening is scheduled for Friday, January 17, 2020.
 It’s spectacular.
 Make sure you bundle up in all your layers so that you can safely spend lots of time at the Ice Castles and get the best value for the ticket price.

 In 2013, the Mall of America was host to one of Brent Christensen’s Ice Castles.
 At the time I didn’t realize what I was missing out on by not visiting it.
 However, in 2015, I made sure to not miss out.
 I packed up the kids and drove out to Eden Prairie’s Miller Park just off Hwy 212.

 Ice Castle Fun:

 Brent Christensen created his Ice Castles after moving from warm, sunny California to snowy Utah.
 He likes to experiment and play around and the snow and ice of Utah were the perfect vehicle for his creativity.

 Since 2011, he has been creating this masterpieces for the public all over the country.
 Many different locations around the county have hosted and are hosting an Ice Castle.
 Each location creates a unique experience–even though they use many of the same elements, tunnels, waterfalls, ice, etc.

 - Perfect Setting for pictures.
 Bring your cameras.
 If you don’t, you will kick yourself.
 You are walking into the Land of the Ice Princess.
 Weather permitting there will be fire dancers on the weekends and maybe some of your favorite princesses.

 - Hot chocolate, coffee, cider, cookies, and sandwiches for sale.

-- A frozen tube slide
+- A frozen tube slide or two

 - Ample opportunities to crawl into tunnels and play hide and seek (although I don’t recommend that since lots of people are visiting and you may actually lose your children).